BBright07/PyBer/README.md

 The results show that urban areas are overwhelmingly served while the rural areas were disproportionately served by drivers with high numbers of rides per city especially in the urban areas.
 ![alt text](https://github.com/BBright07/PyBer/blob/main/Analysis/Fig1.png)
 ### Fig 2
 The number of overall rides were in line with the driver access, with Urban at the top followed by suburban, and rural.
-Rural:        125
-Suburban:     625
-Urban:       1625
+Rural: 125, Suburban: 625, Urban: 1625
 ![alt text](https://github.com/BBright07/PyBer/blob/main/Analysis/Fig2.png)
 ### Fig 3
 The results show that rural areas have the highest fare compared to urban and suburban areas.
-Average fares:
-Rural       34.623440
-Suburban    30.970128
-Urban       24.525772
+Average fares -- Rural : 34.623440, Suburban:30.970128, Urban: 24.525772

 ![alt text](https://github.com/BBright07/PyBer/blob/main/Analysis/Fig3.png)
 ### Fig 4
 The driver count data also shows a disproportionately low rate for rural areas with a significant high for urban areas.
-Rural         78
-Suburban     490
-Urban       2405
+Rural :78,Suburban: 490, Urban: 2405
 ![alt text](https://github.com/BBright07/PyBer/blob/main/Analysis/Fig4.png)
 ### Fig 5
 ![alt text](https://github.com/BBright07/PyBer/blob/main/Analysis/Fig5.png)